Arthur Henderson: Foreign Secretary

 In 1929, Labour formed another minority government and MacDonald appointed Henderson as Foreign Secretary, a position Henderson used to try to reduce the tensions that had been building up in Europe since the end of the First World War.
-Diplomatic relations were re-established with the USSR and Henderson guaranteed Britain's full support to the League of Nations.
+Diplomatic relations were re-established with the Soviet Union and Henderson guaranteed Britain's full support to the League of Nations.